 7. Include a call to action

 You can encourage comments by including a call to action at the end of the article.
-Creating discussion and engagement with your audience can help build your brand.
+Creating discussion and engagement with your audience can draw more attention to the content.

 8. Create a guest bio